Yang736545148/Covid-19-indicators-/README.md

-# Covid-19-indicators-
-Investigating Covid-19 indicators  with multivariate analytical techniques
+# Investigating Covid-19 indicators  with multivariate analytical techniques-

 The report is to interpreter the results of the analysis using Covid19 related indicators to find the relationship between various indicators as well as the difference and similarity between countries.